kevinend/C-Data-Structures/Singly Linked List/README.md

 Also, you can only have one instance a list per compilation unit, otherwise symbols will clash and you will end up with linking issues.

-Those three drawbacks may be enough to justify not doing something similar like that in the future.
+Those three drawbacks may be enough to justify not doing something similar like that in the future, though it was fun to try.